There are federal protections that protect individuals from discrimination in the workplace.

 - An alternative effective employment policy or practice exists that would be non-discriminatory.

-There is a defense to a disparate impact claim: the employer must prove that a legitimate and non-discriminatory purpose exists for the policy or practice.
+There is a defense to a disparate impact claim: the employer must prove that a legitimate and non-discriminatory purpose exists for the contested policy or practice.

 You can substantiate a disparate impact claim by proving that a policy has negative consequences for a particular class.
 For instance, suppose a company institutes a hiring policy requiring a strength test.
 A female applicant fails the strength test and is subsequently eliminated from the hiring process.

-Do I Need an Employment Lawyer?
+Do You Need an Employment Lawyer?

 Analyzing disparate impact vs. disparate treatment claims is complex.
 To prove a disparate impact or disparate treatment claim, you must secure evidence that strengthens your claim of discrimination.

-If you believe you have been discriminated against in the workplace, it’s important to document every event.
+If you believe you have been discriminated against in the California workplace, it’s important to document every event.